ZumTheZazaKing/coleren/tutorials/html_tutorials/universal-attributes.md

 - [`dir`](html_tutorials/dir-attributel)
 - [`style`](html_tutorials/style-attribute)

-Find out more about them on their dedicated pages
+Find out more about them on their dedicated pages.